 If you are wondering, does my experience count as trauma?
 People respond to these types of experiences in their own unique ways in order to cope, in order to preserve a sense of safety and dignity.
 Having said that, here are five signs you might be dealing with the impacts of trauma:

 Difficulty managing emotions

-You feel like you cannot handle your feelings– you either feel overwhelmed or completely shut down.
+You feel like you cannot handle your feelings– you might feel overwhelmed or completely shut down.
 Sometimes it can vacillate from one extreme to the other.
 One moment you are overwhelmed, then the next you feel numb.
 You get triggered easily by things that happen in everyday life.

 Unexplained dread and/or feeling “on edge”

 Your body responds to everyday experiences with a sense of danger.
 This is a way our bodies and brains help us survive– scanning for danger and helping us react quickly.
 The problem is when that danger signal no longer helps us because it goes off at times where there is no actual danger.
 It just gets in the way of navigating the world.
 You feel like you can never relax.

 You feel hopeless and stuck.
 You may have a hard time imagining a better future.
 When you experience a setback, you give up easily.
 You feel powerless, which can manifest as being childlike– difficulty speaking up for yourself, doing whatever the people around you want from you, or on the flip side, it can manifest as being controlling of situations and in relationships.